 There are multiple benefits to using VAC treatment, and they include less risk of a bacterial infection, the edges of the wound being pulled in, reduced swelling, and less fluid retention.
 As a result of this wound care method, the growth of new cells will be stimulated, and your wound will be able to heal without much additional assistance.

 Which Method Is for Me?

 Every one of the above-mentioned methods can help patients to recover from serious wounds and tissue damage without having to spend a long time in a hospital.
 When you come to see us at the clinic, we will invite you to an initial consultation and have a look at your wound.
 At that time, you should bring all your medical records, so we can determine which treatments are an option for you.

 Together with your doctor, you will decide on a course of action.
 In some cases, we can simply use one method and see great results, but if your injury is extensive, we will combine treatments to give you the best chance of success.

 Get the Help you Need and Heal Your Wound Today

 Sometimes, it’s hard for a wound to heal on its own, especially if there are complications such as ulcers or gangrene.
 Similarly, injuries caused by fire can be particularly hard to recover from.
-There are several wound care treatments that can help, and they include advanced compression services, allografts, wound debridement, and wound VAC treatment.
+There are several advanced wound care treatments that can help, and they include advanced compression services, allografts, wound debridement, and wound VAC treatment.

 To find out how these methods could help you recover from your injury or illness, you should get in touch with a vascular specialist.
 Call us today at Advanced Biosculpt and Shaheen Vascular in Mountain View, CA to make your initial appointment with our experts.
 We will be happy to discuss your problematic wound and figure out a way forward that doesn’t include a lengthy stay at a hospital.